TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.14.md

 ---

-And he came forth, and saw a great multitude, and he had compassion on them, and healed their sick.
+Jesus went out, and he saw a great multitude.
+He had compassion on them, and healed their sick.